 Creating Conversations that Matter with Catchbox

-We all want to create conversations that matter.
-Though we all engage in conversation every day, sometimes, sometimes we aren’t really saying anything at all.
-All too often, its easier to just go through the motions with the people we meet and interact with, as opposed to establishing meaningful connections with one another.
-In the workplace, sticking to small talk can lead to disengagement, a lack of trust or friction between departments and employees.
-Chad Littlefield is on a mission to eradicate small talk, and in the process, enable everyone to create conversations that matter.
+Though we all engage in conversation every day, sometimes, we aren't really saying anything at all.
+All too often, it's easier to just go through the motions with the people we meet and interact with, as opposed to establishing meaningful connections with one another.
+In the workplace, sticking to small talk can lead to disengagement, a lack of trust between departments or even friction between and employees.
+Chad Littlefield is on a mission to “gently eradicate small talk,” and in the process, enable everyone to create conversations that matter.
 We caught up with Chad to find out more about how Catchbox is helping him and his company We and Me, Inc. reshape the way we think about developing connections.

-Who is Chad Littlefield and We and Me, Inc.
+Who is Chad Littlefield and what is We and Me?

 How do we create conversations that matter?